kriede/procon-ip-react/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000/react/index.htm] to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+The page will reload when you make changes.\
+You may also see any lint errors in the console.

 ### `npm test`